PaddlePaddle/Paddle/doc/design/block_execution.md

 We should generate a group of OpDesc at compile-time instead of a NetOp at run-time.

+#### Symbolic API

+Please refer to the survey [doc](https://github.com/QiJune/Paddle/blob/e90ec7783a1abe7f7627f97559cc46488e41cc7e/doc/design/graph_survey.md) on Computation Graph.
+Users will write a neural network topology with Symbolic API.
+And the composition of operators should be done at compile-time in this level too.

 #### Unified Pass Interface

 An abstract class `Converter` is defined to provide a Unified Pass Interface.